Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 • Larger gobies

-These fish are usually more tolerant of the brackish water conditions that these crabs prefer, but you should monitor their interactions as individual personalities can differ.
+These fish are more tolerant of the brackish water conditions that these crabs prefer, but you should monitor their interactions as individual personalities can differ.
 Keeping multiple males together isn’t recommended either since they could get into territorial disputes with each other, potentially causing harm or death.

 Bad Tank Mates